alderaan/beamprojecta/README.md

 We read these files row by row as an unbounded dataset, watching the input directory for changes every 10 seconds.
 In production, this input method can be replaced by reading directly from a message broker such as Kafka or Pub/Sub.

 ## MAIN TRANSFORMATION CLASS: ParseJsonFn
 After reading the input file row by row, each row is passed to the main transformation class ParseJsonFn.
 Here, the json encoded rows are parsed and each element is mapped to a member of a java class called GetMessage.
 Then, the three elements service_area_name, payment_type and status are concatenated and returned as a string.

 In this step we also extract the event timestamp from each json row and add it to each element we output.
 This enable us to use the event time later for hour window.

-## COUNTING OCCURENCE OF COMPOSITE KEYS
+## COUNTING OCCURANCE OF COMPOSITE KEYS
 The concatenated strings from the previous step are used as composite keys.
 In this step, we count the number of occurences for each unique composite key.
 We use a fixed window of 1 hour based on event time and trigger writing of early results every 5 minutes.
 We allow data to arrive late for a maximum of 10 minutes.